garciat20/asl-interpreter/README.md

 # asl-interpreter

-NOTE: very poor accuracy at the moment, will work on it later
+NOTE: very poor accuracy at the moment, will work on it later.

+Can't translate to full on sentences, only singular letters.

 install pytorch and opencv